Bitcoin Latinum (LTNM) Price Down 0% Over Last Week

-Bitcoin Latinum (LTNM) traded flat against the U.S. dollar during the one day period ending at 9:00 AM E.T. on March 20th.
-In the last seven days, Bitcoin Latinum has traded down 0% against the U.S. dollar.
-Bitcoin Latinum has a total market capitalization of $76.81 million and $8.00 worth of Bitcoin Latinum was traded on exchanges in the last 24 hours.
-One Bitcoin Latinum token can currently be bought for $0.41 or 0.00000790 BTC on popular cryptocurrency exchanges.
+Bitcoin Latinum (LTNM) traded flat against the U.S. dollar during the one day period ending at 15:00 PM Eastern on March 24th.
+Over the last seven days, Bitcoin Latinum has traded down 0% against the U.S. dollar.
+One Bitcoin Latinum token can currently be bought for approximately $0.41 or 0.00000790 BTC on popular exchanges.
+Bitcoin Latinum has a total market capitalization of $76.81 million and $8.00 worth of Bitcoin Latinum was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.